 Populations of rare species may become more fragmented and dispersed, creating inbreeding problems.

 Changing temperatures disrupt breeding for some species.
-Tuatara, for example, produce only female eggs when temperatures are higher.
+Tuatara, for example, produce only male eggs when temperatures are higher.

 Bigger and more frequent spring floods could destroy the nests of rare river birds in braided rivers.

 Coastal birds and ecosystems will also be harmed by more extreme weather and rising seas could squeeze habitats between the sea and development on land.